maxbridges/Jenkins-IBM-Bluemix-Toolchains/README.md

-# DRA-Jenkins
+# DRA-Jenkins plugin

-This plug-in provide customized build steps and status to use DevOps Insights in Jenkins projects.
+This plugin provides customized build steps and statuses so that you can integrate IBM® Cloud DevOps Insights with Jenkins projects.

-## Usage of this plugin
+## Using the plugin

-### Set up Jenkins environment

-To use this plugin, user has to have Jenkins local environment or the access to the Jenkins server.

-### Set up IBM Bluemix Toolchain with DevOps Insights
+### Prerequisites

+You must have access to a local Jenkins project or to a server that is running a Jenkins project.

+### Creating a Bluemix Continuous Delivery toolchain

+Before you can integrates DevOps Insights with a Jenkins project, you must create an IBM® Bluemix Continuous Delivery toolchain.
+Toolchains provide you with a central place to adminster and integrate tools for DevOps projects.
+If you'd like to learn more about Continuous Delivery, see [its documentation](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/cd_about.html).

-Click [here](https://console.stage1.ng.bluemix.net/devops/create) to create a toolchain and add **DevOps Insights** service to it.
+Click [here](https://console.ng.bluemix.net/devops/create) to create a toolchain.
+After you create the toolchain, add the **DevOps Insights** service to it.
+See [the DevOps Insights documentation](https://console.ng.bluemix.net/docs/services/DevOpsInsights/index.html) for more about adding the service to your toolchain.

-### Installing the plugins
+### Installing the plugin

   Install the DevOps Insights plugin in your Jenkins project:

-  1. [Download the IBM DevOps Insight Plugin installation file (.hpi)](https://github.ibm.com/oneibmcloud/Jenkins-IBM-Bluemix-Toolchains/blob/release/target/dra.hpi) from the plugin's GitHub repository.
+  1. [Download the IBM DevOps Insight plugin installation file (.hpi)](https://github.ibm.com/oneibmcloud/Jenkins-IBM-Bluemix-Toolchains/blob/release/target/dra.hpi) from the plugin's GitHub repository.
-  2. In your Jenkins installation, click **Manage Jenkins**, select **Manage Plugins**, and select the **Advanced** tab.
+  2. In your Jenkins installation, click **Manage Jenkins**, click **Manage Plugins**, and then click the **Advanced** tab.
-  3. Click **Choose File** and select the DevOps Insight plugin installation file.
+  3. Click **Choose File** and select the DevOps Insights plugin installation file.
   4. Click **Upload**.
   5. Restart Jenkins and verify that the plugin was installed successfully.

 ### Integrating DevOps Insights with your Jenkins project

 When the plugin is installed, you can integrate DevOps Insights into your Jenkins project.
-DevOps Insights provide you with two main features, get a project dashboard by uploading the test result to DevOps Insight and have a quality gate before deploying your project.
+DevOps Insights aggregates and analyzes the results from unit tests, functional tests, and code coverage tools to determine whether your code meets predefined policies at gates in your deployment process.
+If your code does not meet or exceed a policy, the deployment is halted, preventing risky changes from being released.
+You can use DevOps Insights as a safety net for your continuous delivery environment, a way to implement and improve quality standards over time, and a data visualization tool to help you understand your project's health.

-You can go to the [control center](https://control-center.ng.bluemix.net/) to view the dashboard or create a policy for the quality gate that you are going to use for your project
+Go to the [control center](https://control-center.ng.bluemix.net/) to view the dashboard or create a policy for the quality gate that you are going to use for your project.

+As a general workflow:

-1. Open the configuration of any jobs (build job, test jobs, deployment job, etc) (unit test, code coverage, functional verification test or e2e test, etc) that you already have,
+1. Open the configuration of any jobs (build, test, deployment, etc.) that you already have.
-2. Add a post-build action with the corresponding type (**Publish build information to DevOps Insights**, **Publish test result to DevOps Insights** and **Publish deployment information to DevOps Insights**)  to your job.
+2. Add a post-build action with the corresponding type (**Publish build information to DevOps Insights** for build jobs, **Publish test result to DevOps Insights** for test jobs, or **Publish deployment information to DevOps Insights** for deployment jobs) to your job.
 Complete the required fields.
- - For the Credential field, choose your Bluemix ID and password from the dropdown if you already store them in the Jenkins.
-If not, click Add button to create a new one.
-You can use the **Test Connection** button to test your connection to the Bluemix
+ - In the Credential field, choose your Bluemix ID and password.
+If they are not saved in Jenkins, click the Add button to add and save them.
+Use the **Test Connection* button to test your connection with Bluemix.
- - For the Build Job Name, specify your Build job name in Jenkins.
-If you have the build and test in this jenkins job together, leave this field empty.
-If you have the build job outside of Jenkins, you can check **if builds are being done outside of Jenkins	Help for feature: if builds are being done outside of Jenkins
-** checkbox and specify the build number and url
+ - In the Build Job Name field, specify your build job's name exactly as it is in Jenkins.
+If the build occurs together with the test job, leave this field empty.
+If the build job occurs outside of Jenkins, check **Builds are being done outside of Jenkins** and specify the build number and build URL.
  - For the environment, if the tests are running in build stage, just select the *Build Environment*; if the tests are running in deployment stage, select the *Deploy Environment* and you can specify the environment name in it.
-Currently two values are supported: **STAGING** and **PRODUCTION**
+Currently two values are supported: **STAGING** and **PRODUCTION**.
- - For the Result file location, specify your result file location.
-If you don't have any result file generated, leave this field empty and the plugin will upload a default result file based on the status of current test job
+ - For the Result File Location field, specify the result file's location.
+If the test doesn't generate a result file, leave this field empty.
+The plugin will upload a default result file based on the status of current test job.

      Here are some example configurations:
      ![Upload Build Information](https://github.com/imvijay2007/Jenkins-IBM-Bluemix-Toolchains/blob/master/screenshots/Upload-Build-Info.png "Publish Build Information to DRA")
      ![Upload Test Result](https://github.com/imvijay2007/Jenkins-IBM-Bluemix-Toolchains/blob/master/screenshots/Upload-Test-Result.png "Publish Test Result to DRA")
      ![Upload Deployment Information](https://github.com/imvijay2007/Jenkins-IBM-Bluemix-Toolchains/blob/master/screenshots/Upload-Deployment-Info.png "Publish Deployment Information to DRA")

-3. (Optional) If you want to have DevOps Insights policy gates to control the downstream deploy job, you can choose the "Evaluate Gate Policy" option in the **Publish test result to DevOps Insights** and choose the policy or add another post-build action with the type **DevOps Insights Gate** and complete the required fields.
-You can specify the scope of test result for Build, Deploy or all environment.
-The gate will not stop triggering the downstream job if the test job fails to meet the policy that you define in the Control Center unless you check the "*Fail the build based on the policy rules*"
+3. _(Optional)_: If you want to have DevOps Insights policy gates to control the downstream deploy job, choose the "Evaluate Gate Policy" option in the **Publish test result to DevOps Insights** post-build action.
+Choose the policy you want, or add another post-build action with the type **DevOps Insights Gate** and complete the required fields.
+You can specify the scope of test results for Build, Deploy or all environments.
+Check **Fail the build based on the policy rules** to let this action to prevent downstream deployments.

     Here is an example gate configuration:
     ![DevOps Insights Gate](https://github.com/imvijay2007/Jenkins-IBM-Bluemix-Toolchains/blob/master/screenshots/DRA-Gate.png "DevOps Insights Gate")

 4. Click **Apply** and then **Save**.
-5. To run the project, click **Build Now** from the project page
+5. To run the project, click **Build Now** from the project page.
-6. After the build runs, you can go to the [control center](https://control-center.ng.bluemix.net/) to check your build status in the dashboard and  if you have gate set up, you can also see DevOps Insights results on the Status page of current build.
+6. After the build runs, go to the [control center](https://control-center.ng.bluemix.net/) to check your build status in the dashboard.
+If you have gates set up, you can also see DevOps Insights results on the Status page of current build.

 ## License